Undergraduate Course Catalog 2010-2011

 Associate Dean: Daniel W. Reagan

 The University of New Hampshire at Manchester was established in 1985 as the University's sixth college to provide access to UNH associate, bachelor, and graduate degree programs for people who live and work in central New Hampshire.
-The college combines the tradition of liberal arts and professional degree programs in a rich, urban learning environment with a focus on excellence in teaching and opportunity.
-UNH Manchester is centrally located in Manchester's historic mill yard where it has served as a catalyst for the revitalization of the city's downtown area and symbolizes the region's growth and diversity.
+The college combines the tradition of liberal arts and professional degree programs with a focus on applied programs in business, science, and technology.
+The college offers students a rich, urban learning environment where they combine theory and practice.
+Through internships, capstone experiences, undergraduate research, and service-learning, students build portfolios that position them for continued success in their chosen careers after graduation.
+UNH Manchester is centrally located in Manchester's historic mill yard, where it has served as a catalyst for the revitalization of the city's downtown area and symbolizes the region's growth and diversity.

 UNH Manchester Degree Programs